pkolt/react-native-lantern/README.md

 #### `onChangeTurnState {Function}`

   Function that will be called when the `turnState` changes.
 The first argument of the function `turnState`.
+Will be called when subscribing.

 #### `unsubscribe {Function}`